 Badass Your Brain

-As an entrepreneur, most of us really ultimately want freedom and flexibility.
-But unfortauntely most entrepreneurs I meet end up with that constant hustle, lots of time wasted on inefficient activities, guilt for not doing enough (which, if this mindset you can never do enough), and a race to cross things off that ever-growing list.
+As an entrepreneur, most of us really ultimately want freedom and flexibility. (click to tweet) But unfortunately most entrepreneurs I meet end up with that constant hustle, lots of time wasted on inefficient activities, guilt for not doing enough (which, if this mindset you can never do enough), and a race to cross things off that ever-growing list.

 It’s time to retrain ourselves to accept nothing less than #SpainBrain.